Early Childhood Education

 |Group||Did not attend ECE||Attended ECE||Prior participation rate (%)|

 - The data presented here are for the 12 months ending 31 December for each year.
-They are calculated using data released as part of the 2020 second quarterly update.
 These data may differ slightly from earlier or later quarterly updates.

 - ‘x’ = data has been suppressed where there are between 0 and 5 students in the denominator for a specific group, for example Asian students.
 Where one gender has been suppressed the corresponding gender has also been suppressed.
 Please note schools with small numbers of new entrants (less than 20) often are subject to large fluctuations and may not provide a very reliable basis for comparison with other categories. ‘na’ = not applicable.